DavidPhillipOster/podbiceps/README.md

 A iOS program that plays podcasts.

-See ReadMe.txt for more information.
+See ReadMe.txt for more information, including customizing it to play other audio types.

-Eventually this might grow into a customized app for use with [myo](https://www.thalmic.com/en/myo/).

 Apache license